paveljurca/notes/cele-vety.md

 .

 > Sláb jenom ten, kdo v sebe ztratil víru.
 > *Svatopluk Čech*

 .

+> Wish the things which happen to be as they are.
+> *Epictetus, Enchiridion VIII*

+.